Website Privacy & Cookies

 Cookie: Google Analytics

-These cookies are used to collect anonymous information about how visitors use our site.
+These are set and used by Google Analytics to track user activity.
+They collect information about how visitors use our site.
 We use the information to help us improve the site and identify which information is most important to our visitors.
-The information provided by these cookies includes the number of visitors to the website, where visitors have come to the site from and the pages they visited.
-Our cookies do not monitor your browsing habits once you have left our site.
+The information provided by these cookies includes the number of visitors to the website, where visitors have come to the site from, the pages they visited and more.
+We use the information afterwards to compile reports to improve a website visitors experience.
 Additional information about these cookies is available on Google’s privacy page.

-Any personal information we collect from this website is used only in accordance with the Data Protection Act 1998 and other applicable laws.
+Any personal information we collect from this website is used only in accordance with the General data Protection Regulations and other applicable laws.
 We may need to pass the information we collect to other companies for administrative purposes.
 We may use third parties to carry out certain activities, such as processing and sorting job applications, monitoring how customers use the website and issuing emails for us.
 These third parties will not be allowed to use your personal information for their own purposes.

 You have the right to request a copy of any information that we currently hold about you.
-In order to receive such information, please send your contact details including address and payment of £10 to cover administration expenses to the following address:
+In order to receive such information, please send your contact details including address to the following address:

 Our complaints procedure is based on three stages detailed below and is designed to make sure that we work with you to resolve any complaints as quickly as possible.